bitfireAT/dav4jvm/README.md

 We're happy about contributions, but please let us know in the discussions before.
 Then make the changes in your own repository and send a pull request.

+> [!NOTE]
+> dav4jvm is currently being rewritten to use ktor instead of OkHttp to allow Kotlin Multiplatform support, and other engines.
+>
+> In the mean time, there are two packages available:
+> - `at.bitfire.dav4jvm.okhttp` (the current one, using OkHttp, JVM only)
+> - `at.bitfire.dav4jvm.ktor` (new package, uses ktor, supports Kotlin Multiplatform)
+>
+> There's some common code shared between both packages.
+This code may contain references to ktor, so do not exclude the dependency, even if you are only using okhttp.

 ## Installation